danbikle/ml4us/public/class03rsquared/readme.txt

 And I could have model-2 which wants to describe the temperature of San Jose.

 If R2 from model-2-predictions is larger than R2 from model-1-predictions,
-then model-2 is more accurate and perhaps "better".
+then model-2 is more accurate and perhaps "better" (ignoring the fact that the price of IBM might be mostly random and the temperature of San Jose is mostly predictable).

 The formula for R-Squared is this: